Patient Queue optimization-strategies-for-clinics-and-group-practices

 • Delays cascading into later appointments

-Conversely, poor balancing can cause idle time, where providers sit waiting for patients due to bottlenecks upstream.
+Conversely, poor balancing can cause idle time, where providers sit waiting for patients due to bottlenecks upstream, turning underutilized clinical time into a silent but measurable revenue loss.

 3. Operational Drag